 Many surgeons counsel patients that they must be “at a stable weight” or “must lose weight” before they can enjoy the benefits of cosmetic medicine.
 This can be troubling news for people who are larger-bodied or those who have reached a weight loss plateau.

-Triple board certified cosmetic surgeon Dr. Alex Sobel disagrees with these outdated ideas and doesn’t feel that weight loss should be a prerequisite to cosmetic surgery.
+Triple board certified Seattle cosmetic surgeon Dr. Alex Sobel disagrees with these outdated ideas and doesn’t feel that weight loss should be a prerequisite to cosmetic surgery.
 Rather, he believes cosmetic surgery can be an invaluable tool in helping you get where you want to be—and new evidence is reinforcing the idea that cosmetic medicine can be beneficial at various stages in a weight loss journey.

 Because BMI is so often talked about as one marker of readiness for cosmetic surgery, we’ll first look at this measurement and why it isn’t as helpful as some would believe.